Omni-channel isn’t the future, it’s here now, and it’s vital for retailers and e-commerce owners.

-This is always the big question for any retailer – how do we meet customer demand?
-When it comes to omni-channel and modern technologies, that’s not actually the easiest question to answer.
+This is always a big question for any retailer – how do we meet customer demand?
+When it comes to omnichannel and modern technologies, that’s not actually the easiest question to answer.

 If your company is focused on being innovative and delivering the latest technologies, you might be surprised by the answers you get.
 However, these answers don’t mean that a foray into some of the latest technological solutions won’t be greeted enthusiastically – it may just mean you need to do more work to promote those options.
 It wasn’t that long ago when we couldn’t even conceive the idea of shopping on a mobile phone…

 When we wrote previously about omnichannel, there was still a strong preference for making the final purchase in-store.
 This has now shifted, according to survey results, with a roughly even split between online preference and in-store preference.

 Interestingly though, there’s still quite a difference between how much people spend in-store vs. online.
 Those surveyed spent 64% of their budget in-store, leaving just 36% for online purchases.